 Dr. Heinzerling is Associate Professor in Family Medicine and a member of the Center for Behavioral & Addiction Medicine (CBAM).
 His research and clinical focus is on the discovery, development, and dissemination of anti-addiction medications.
 He has a primary care-based Addiction Medicine practice at the UCLA Family Health Center - the first of its kind in Los Angeles.
 He is the Principal Investigator on clinical trials of potential medications to treat methamphetamine dependence.
 He also provides training and technical assistance on addiction treatment to select California health centers as part of the Treating Addiction in the Primary Care Safety Net (TAPC) program.
 Dr. Heinzerling received his BA in Human Biology and his MD from Stanford University.
 He completed residency in Internal Medicine/Primary Care at NYU Medical Center and Bellevue Hospital where he was Chief Resident in Medicine.
 He then completed the UCLA Robert Wood Johnson Clinical Scholars Program, during which he obtained an MPH from UCLA School of Public Health.

-Dr. Rose C. Maly is Associate Professor of Family Medicine.
+Dr. Rose C. Maly is Professor Emeritus of Family Medicine.
 Dr. Maly received her BS in Biological Sciences and BA in Philosophy from UC Irvine.
 She received her MD from the UC Irvine College of Medicine and an MSPH from the UCLA School of Public Health.
 Dr. Maly did her residency in Family Medicine at UCLA, followed by a fellowship in Geriatric Medicine at UCLA.
 Her honors include the New Investigator Award from the American Geriatrics Society and appointments as a Robert Wood Johnson Foundation Generalist Physician Faculty Scholar and as an American Cancer Society Research Scholar for which she was the first to receive a research grant in excess of $2 million dollars from the American Cancer Society.
 Her research focus is on patient-physician communication and its impact on health-related quality of life and functioning, cancer survivorship, as well as quality of care.
 She has used a new diagnosis of breast cancer as a paradigm to highlight elements of patient-physician communication that are key in impacting these outcomes during a particularly vulnerable period in a patient's illness experience.
 Dr. Maly passionately believes that the patient-physician relationship itself is one of the most healing aspects of medical practice.
 She has particularly focused her research on special patient populations including the medically underserved, ethnic minorities, and the elderly that may suffer disproportionately from the consequences of poor patient-physician communication.
 Dr. Maly has a continuity practice in Geriatric Medicine at UCLA and teaches Doctoring courses for medical students which target topics not typically covered in a traditional medical school curriculum, including such areas as medical ethics, health care disparities, complementary and alternative medicine, and hospice and palliative care that are nonetheless critical to excellence and humanity in the practice of medicine.

 Assistant Clinical Professor in Family Medicine.
 Dr. Moreno attended the David Geffen School of Medicine at UCLA for his medical degree and completed his post-doctoral clinical training in Family Medicine at UCSF-San Francisco General Hospital.
 While at UCSF, he developed an interest in workforce and language access policy issues.
 He joined the faculty in 2010 after completing a post-doctoral research fellowship in the Robert Wood Johnson Clinical Scholars Program at UCLA.
 While a clinical scholar, Dr. Moreno received training in community-based participatory research (CBPR) and obtained a Masters of Science in Health Services from the UCLA School of Public Health.
 His roots in California's Central Valley provide him with strong motivation to conduct research that improves the health of vulnerable populations.
 Dr. Moreno recently conducted a study using principles of CBPR to investigate interpersonal care, self-care behaviors, and the quality of care among Latinos with diabetes, including migrant/seasonal agricultural workers, receiving care in a community/migrant health center.
 This experience introduced him to aging-related issues for those with chronic conditions and activated his interest in the life trajectory of chronic disease among Latinos.
 His current project focuses on exploring the relationships between physical activity and biological markers of health among elderly Latinos.
 Dr. Moreno has published on important issues addressing medical education, healthcare workforce, and language access issues; has a continuity clinic at the Mid Valley Comprehensive Family Health Center; and trains family medicine residents and medical students.